aws/sagemaker-tensorflow-extensions/README.rst

 __ SMAMF_

-You can use the PipeModeDataset to read data from a pipe mode channel that is backed by an Augmented Manifest, by following these guidelines:
+You can use the PipeModeDataset to read data from a Pipe Mode channel that is backed by an Augmented Manifest, by following these guidelines:

-Firstly, use a Dataset :code:`batch` operation to combine successive records into a single :code:`tuple`.
+First, use a Dataset :code:`batch` operation to combine successive records into a single tuple.
 Each attribute in an Augmented Manifest File record is queued into the Pipe Mode's fifo as a separate record.
-By batching, you can combine these successive per-attribute records into a single tuple.
-In general, if your Augmented Manifest File contains n attributes, then you should issue a call to :code:`batch(n)` on your PipeModeDataset and then use a simple combining function applied with a :code:`map` to combine each record in the batch into a single tuple.
+By batching, you can combine these successive per-attribute records into a single per-record tuple.
+In general, if your Augmented Manifest File contains n attributes, then you should issue a call to :code:`batch(n)` on your PipeModeDataset and then use a simple combining function applied with a :code:`map` to combine each per-attribute record in the batch into a single tuple.
 For example, assume your Augmented Manifest File contains 3 attributes, the following code sample will read Augmented Manifest records into a 3-tuple of string Tensors when applied to a PipeModeDataset.

 .. code:: python